TJJjiajuan/EnDecon/README.md

  ### construct EnDecon python environment with pytorch CPU version
  conda env create -f requirment_EnDecon_CPU.yml
 ```
-If you want to run the DWLS, SpatialDWLS, Stereoscope and cell2location for the ensemble learning, we advise that the user should install [anaconda]( https://www.anaconda.com/) and run the upper command on the terminal (ubuntu)/CMD (windows) to install the python dependencies for running the methods.
+If you want to run the SpatialDWLS, Stereoscope and cell2location for the ensemble learning, we advise that the user should install [anaconda]( https://www.anaconda.com/) and run the upper command on the terminal (ubuntu)/CMD (windows) to install the python dependencies for running the methods.
 In our application, due to the computer with RTX3080 GPU, we install the [pytorch with cudatookit]( https://pytorch.org/).
 If you don’t want to use the *.yml provided.
 You can install the python dependencies by the following code.
 ```buildoutcfg
 pip install scvi-tools
 pip install cell2location